Our Detox Commitment with Greenpeace

 - Well Tech Textile Garment Manufacturing Enterprise Ltd.

 To the IPE-Database

 We will provide our suppliers with ongoing assistance in their changeover to non-hazardous chemicals, supporting them even more in future through training in order to increase awareness.
 The main interface between our specialists and our suppliers is the Coop subsidiary Eurogroup Far East Ltd. in Hong Kong, whose employees maintain contact with suppliers and help to motivate them in their commitment to reducing hazardous chemicals.

-4. Test campaigns at product level
+6. Product testing at product level

 (50 samples from 33 suppliers)

 7. International cooperation and creation of standards

 In October 2015, we signed up to the Zero Discharge of Hazardous Chemicals (ZDHC) Programme.
 Together with other retailers and brand suppliers, it is our aim to establish new environmental standards in the global textile, leather and shoe industry.
 These industries are strongly interdependent on an international scale and we therefore firmly believe that actively eliminating hazardous chemicals can only be achieved by working together.